 The United States Administration has said no to helping Palestine refugees.
 But we won’t.
-Help continue UNRWA's work.
+Help fund UNRWA's work.

-With the United States administration's recent decision to cut funding to UNRWA by 83%, the Agency faces an unprecedented funding crisis and millions of Palestine refugees could lose access to UNRWA services.
+With the United States administration's recent decision to cut funding to UNRWA by $300 million (83%), the Agency faces an unprecedented funding crisis and millions of Palestine refugees could lose access to UNRWA services.

 It's going to take all of us standing together to fund UNRWA's work so the Agency can continue serving Palestine refugees in the Gaza Strip, the West Bank (including East Jerusalem), Jordan, Syria, and Lebanon.